-- Outstanding peer or student evaluations weighted in regard to the demands of the course and distribution of grades - Selection for a university, college or professional society award for teaching - o Development of innovative teaching methods and materials - Teaching Honors, Writing Intensive, Communication or Study Abroad courses - Submission of new course proposals that fill an identified need in the curriculum - Significant involvement in student professional training - Outstanding direction of graduate research or creative activity that is validated by peers and communicated - Receiving external grant support for teaching/learning projects - Significantly exceeding the defined teaching load for appointment
+- Outstanding peer or student evaluations weighted relative to the demands of the course and distribution of grades. - Selection for a university, college or professional society award for teaching. - Development of innovative teaching methods and materials. - Teaching Honors, Writing Intensive, Communication or Study Abroad courses. - Submission of new course proposals that fills an identified need in the curriculum. - Significant involvement in student professional training. - Outstanding direction of graduate research or creative activity that is validated by peers and communicated. - Receiving external grant support for teaching/learning projects. - •

-5.2.
+5.4.
 Indicators of Effectiveness in Teaching